Just what are the purposes of a budget?

 - Have positive conversations about your budget with your partner or trusted friends

-#11 A budget helps you achieve your financial objectives
+#11 A budget helps you stay on target with your financial goals

-Once you’re on a budget, it’s easy to forecast 3 to 6 months in advance to ensure you’ll hit your financial target on time.
+With a solid spending plan, you can forecast months in advance to ensure you’ll hit your financial target on time.
 You just have to calculate how much money you need to save or spend every month to make your plan work.

 For example, if you know your $450 car registration is due in 3 months, just divide that amount by 3 to determine your savings goal of $150 a month.
 Then, make adjustments to your budget so you can put that money aside for each of those 3 months.

 This might mean you decrease your food category by $50, your entertainment budget by $50, and your clothing expenses by $50.

 (Another idea is to find opportunities to generate more income.
 Perhaps request more hours at work or pick up a temporary side hustle.)

 Your budget is like the directions for how to get to your desired objectives.
 Once you decide on a goal, just break it down into smaller steps that you can work into your budget.
 Then, just follow the roadmap by sticking to your budget each month.
 When you do, success is inevitable!

 How to use your budget to achieve short-term goals:

 - create some reasonable 3 to 6-month budget goals (e.g., sticking to a conservative debt limit, paying off more debt, saving for a vacation, etc.)